1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Tennessee Baptist churches and organizations.
+According to the current listing, eligibility includes: Tennessee Baptist churches and organizations.
 Must have 50% of the funding to receive grant funds.
 An award can be received not more than once every three years.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.